microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtiOSLobAppProvisioningConfiguration.md

       - `[DeviceAndAppManagementAssignmentFilterType <String>]`: deviceAndAppManagementAssignmentFilterType
   - `[CreatedDateTime <DateTime?>]`: DateTime the object was created.
   - `[Description <String>]`: Admin provided description of the Device Configuration.
-  - `[DeviceStatuses <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceStatus1[]>]`: The list of device installation states for this mobile app configuration.
+  - `[DeviceStatuses <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceStatus[]>]`: The list of device installation states for this mobile app configuration.
     - `[Id <String>]`: Read-only.
     - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires
     - `[DeviceDisplayName <String>]`: Device name of the DevicePolicyStatus.